chromium/chromium/chrome/android/java/src/org/chromium/chrome/browser/ui/system/README.md

 -- If Chrome’s toolbar is animating a color change due to focus/unfocus/theme change, match the color in animation.

--- If Chrome is showing the tab switcher, we will use the default color.
+-- If Chrome is showing/hiding the tab switcher, toolbar will match the toolbar color in alpha animation.

 -- If no case is matched or the device is in dark mode, use the default color ColorUtils.getDefaultThemeColor.